theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/CreaseAngle.txt

 CreaseAngle
 -----------

-.. py:function:: CreaseAngle(srfA, srfB, normalSegment=1)
+.. py:Function:: CreaseAngle(srfA, srfB, normalSegment=1)

 Calculate the crease angle between two surfaces.
 The angle segment is determined by the surface normal.